-The Ladakh Marathon takes place in Ladakh, a predominantly Buddhist high mountain desert region that was a central stop on the historic Silk Route between Central Asia and India.
+The Ladakh Marathon is a unique opportunity for runners from India and around the world to run with local Ladakhis through a high mountain desert region, once a central stop on the historic Silk Route between Central Asia and India.

 The first eco-friendly “green” marathon took place in 2012; two years after the devastating flash floods tore through the region, leaving a trail of death and destruction.
-The inception of this marathon was a sign to say that “Ladakh is back and running”.
-The 2012 event saw almost 1,500 runners take part and show their social concern for Ladakh.
+The marathon was a way to say that “Ladakh is back and running”.
+The 2012 event saw almost 1,500 runners take part.

-The second edition of the event that was held on the 8th of September 2013 was even bigger with more than 2200 participants from all over the world!
-It was definitely encouraging to see this effort and enthusiasm.
+The second edition of the event that was held on the 8th of September 2013 was even bigger with more than 2200 participants from Ladakh, India and around the world

-The main aim of the event remains to encourage the young people of Ladakh to live a healthy lifestyle by taking up running, and by becoming more aware of the need to protect a stunningly beautiful, yet environmentally fragile region.
-As the event grows we hope to attract the best of runners from around the world.
-Our goal is to become a key stop on the marathon calendar for runners, not just from across India but the world over.
+The Ladakh Marathon remains a way to encourage the young people of Ladakh to live a healthy lifestyle by taking up running, and by becoming more aware of the need to protect a stunningly beautiful, yet environmentally fragile region.
+As the event grows we hope to attract the best of runners from around the world and our goal is to become a key stop on the global marathon calendar.

 The event is organized by Rimo Expeditions, India’s leading Adventure Travel Company with the support of the Ministry of Tourism & Culture, Government of Jammu and Kashmir and the Ladakh Autonomous Hill Development Council.